Fabian Tassano: Biography

 Tassano was born in Munich to German parents.
-He changed his original family name of Wadel to Tassano on the marriage of his mother to Michael Tassano, a Major in the British Army.
+He changed his original family name of Wadel to Tassano on the marriage of his mother to Michael Tassano, a major in the British Army.
 He has lived in the United Kingdom as a British citizen since 1973.
-In 2003, his mother's marriage to Michael Tassano having been annulled, he formally reverted to the surname Wadel, while maintaining the name Fabian Tassano for publications.
+In 2003, when his mother's marriage to Michael Tassano was annulled, he formally reverted to the surname Wadel, while maintaining the name Fabian Tassano for publications.

 Tassano studied Natural Sciences at Churchill College, Cambridge, specialising in Physics and Philosophy of Science.
 He graduated with a First in 1984, winning the Bronowski Prize.

 In 1991 he qualified as a Chartered Accountant, having trained first at Grant Thornton and subsequently at KPMG Peat Marwick.
 He came tenth nationally in the Institute of Chartered Accountants' qualifying exam.
 He also qualified as a chartered tax accountant with the Institute of Taxation.

 From 1992 to 2000 he was first a postgraduate student, and subsequently college lecturer in economics, at the University of Oxford.
 He carried out research on vertical integration policy in the UK and Germany, and on the economic effects of vertical mergers, for which he was awarded a doctorate by Oxford in 1998.

 From 1994 to 2000 he held College Lecturerships in Economics, successively at Jesus College, Balliol College, St. Peter's College and Pembroke College.

 From 2000 to 2002 he was a senior economist at PricewaterhouseCoopers in London, working on transfer pricing policy.

 He is currently a Research Director at Oxford Forum, where he collaborates with Celia Green and Charles McCreery.